n4te/RCE/wargames/flare-on.com/2015/challenge 2/README.md

-##The logic of the program is contained in sub_401084 function:
+##The logic of the program is contained in sub_401084 function
 ```asm
 .text:00401084 sub_401084      proc near               ; CODE XREF: sub_401000+5Fp
 .text:00401084